 Institute of Occupational Therapy

-«We train and continue to educate occupational therapists and are active in research with the aim of supporting people with mobility problems in their everyday life and of promoting their participation in society.»
+«We train and continue to educate occupational therapists and are active in research with the aim of supporting people with problems in their everyday life and of promoting their participation in society.»

 Christiane Mentrup, Head of the Institute of Occupational Therapy